 This document is the successor version of GML 3.2.1 Application Schema - Coverages version 1.0.1 [5], abbreviated GMLCOV 1.0.
-This standard was renamed to Coverage Implementation Schema (CIS) in 2015 to remedy misunderstandings caused by the initial title, such as that only a GML encoding is defined (whereas, in fact, a format-independent implementable coverage model is established).
+This standard has been renamed to Coverage Implementation Schema (CIS) in 2015 to remedy misunderstandings caused by the initial title, such as that only a GML encoding is defined here (whereas in fact a format-independent implementable coverage model is established).
 Therefore, GMLCOV 1.0 is identical to CIS 1.0.

-This document augments GMLCOV/CIS 1.0 as a backwards-compatible extension: any valid GMLCOV/CIS 1.0 coverage is also valid in CIS 1.1.
+The document on hand augments GMLCOV/CIS 1.0 as a backwards compatible extension: any valid GMLCOV/CIS 1.0 coverage is also valid in CIS 1.1.
 This is accomplished through Requirement 1 which declares any valid GMLCOV/CIS 1.0 coverage to also be a valid CIS 1.1 coverage; on XML Schema level, the CIS 1.1 schema explicitly includes the GMLCOV/CIS 1.0 schema (although, given Requirement 1, this is not strictly necessary).

-CIS 1.1 adds further coverage types over GMLCOV/CIS 1.0 - in particular, for more grids - and encoding options.
+CIS 1.1 adds further coverage types over GMLCOV/CIS 1.0 - in particular for more grids - and encoding options: